Lafayette College: History

 A group of Easton residents, led by James Madison Porter, son of General Andrew Porter of Norristown, Pennsylvania, met on December 27, 1824, at White's Tavern to discuss founding a college in town.
-The recent visit of General Lafayette to New York during his grand tour of the US in 1824 and 1825 prompted the founders to name the college after the renowned French military officer, a hero of the American Revolutionary War, as "a testimony of respect for [his] talents, virtues, and signal services... in the great cause of freedom".
+The recent visit of General Lafayette to New York during his grand tour of the U.S. in 1824 and 1825 prompted the founders to name the college after the renowned French military officer, a hero of the American Revolutionary War, as "a testimony of respect for [his] talents, virtues, and signal services... in the great cause of freedom".

 The group established a 35-member board of trustees, a system of governance that continues at the college to the present.
 They selected Porter, lawyer Jacob Wagener, and Yale-educated lawyer Joel Jones to come up with an education plan.
 The charter gained state approval from the legislature and, on March 9, 1826, Pennsylvania Governor John Andrew Shulze.
 Along with establishing Lafayette as a liberal arts college, the charter provided for religious equality among professors, students, and staff.

 The board of trustees met on May 15, 1826, for the election of officers: Thomas McKeen as Treasurer, Joel Jones as Secretary, and James Madison Porter as the first president of the college.
 Over the next few years, the board met several times to discuss property and funding for the college's start-up.
 Six years after the first meeting, Lafayette began to enroll students.

 The college opened on May 1, 1829, with four students under the guidance of John Monteith.
 At the start of the next year, George Junkin, a Presbyterian minister, was elected first official president of the college.
 He moved the all-male Manual Labor Academy of Pennsylvania from Germantown (near Philadelphia) to Easton to assist with the physical construction of the college's first building.
 Its first two professors were Charles F. McCay and James I. Coon.
 Classes began on May 9, 1832, with instruction of 43 students in a rented farmhouse on the south bank of the Lehigh River.
 Junkin supported colonization of Liberia by ex-slaves from the United States.
 He proposed Lafayette for educating free African Americans for missionary work in the new American colony established by the American Colonization Society.
 Between 1832 and 1844, ten black students were enrolled at Lafayette, four of whom later served as missionaries in Liberia.